Return to top

 Print Recipe

-Thai Basil Eggplant is a delicious vegetarian dish made with eggplant, peppers, onions, garlic, and a blend of fresh Asian sauces and spices.
-This stir-fry is quick and easy to make and can be served as the main dish or on the side.
+My Thai Basil Eggplant Stir-Fry is a delicious and quick vegetarian dish made with eggplant, peppers, onions, garlic, and a blend of fresh Asian sauces and spices.
+I use Japanese eggplant, Thai basil, and peppers to create this 30-minute stir-fry that can be served as a side dish or a light main course for a tasty weeknight dinner!

 Course: Main Course